The Architect's retro kitchen in blue

 — Ingrid Pay

 Beautiful original details are mixed with new design.
+Discover our top 6 kitchen decor ideas.

 Ingrid Pay is a Norwegian architect who runs Pay Hus in Oslo.
 She currently works at the architectural office Coera.
 Through Pay Hus she develops and designs her own projects.